This information was originally posted at the Learn To Catch Catfish website and has since been updated and moved here to Catfish Edge.

 It’s really no different than any other form of anchoring but I’ve had so many questions I wanted to address this.

 The bow (nose) of your boat should be faced into the wind when possible with the point of the bow facing directly into the wind.

 The anchor needs to be placed as close to the nose of the boat as possible and ideally right at or near the point of the bow.

 The second anchor pin needs to be placed towards the transom (back) of the boat.
 You can place the anchor pin on the side but placing it in the very back on the transom is the best option.

 The least amount of sway (movement of the boat back and forth) will come from having the bow in the wind, the front anchor pin as close to the center of the bow as possible, and the rear anchor on the transom with it placed as close to the motor as possible.

 Can you anchor with the side of the boat into the wind?

 Yes, in light winds you can but in higher winds, you’ll have a hard time keeping the boat anchored and reducing the sway.
 You’ll also find you have much more movement (up and down) when anchoring with the port or starboard side of the boat into the wind.

 What About High Winds?

-The “cutoff” point is going to vary based on your boat, the bottom composition, length of your anchors and more.
+The “cutoff” point is going to vary based on your boat, the bottom composition, the length of your anchors, and more.
 There is no simple answer for every situation.